BBeese/Interview-Prep/README.md

 **Open Closed Design** - Make all methods and classes closed for modification but open for an extension.
 That way, tried and tested code can remain static but can be modified to perform new tasks as needed.

 - Super - reference parent class methods/attributes

+- Constructor - method that initializes a class.

 **Polymorphism** - One thing in many forms.
 Basically polymorphism is capability of one object to behave in multiple ways.
   - Method Overloading: Same method name, different parameters, method behaves differently based on input.